ThompsonA93/DatEng_UE/4/README.md

 Not executable right away; meant for mapping

 - [X] Discuss the benefits and drawbacks of local as view vs global as view regarding rewriting complexity, change of data sources, and constraints over data sources.
+**Lav** -- Source data is specified as view over mediated schema.
+Complex query answering.
+New sources can be easily added.
+Constraints over sources can be expressed in mappings, even if what we look for isn´t part of the source.
+Good support for constraints on local schema.

+**Gav**: Mediated schema is defined as views over data sources.
+Queries over the mediated schema can be executed easily over the source schema (query answering is very easy).
+Global view must be modified if we want to add new data.
+(Hard to add new sources) Very limited support for constraints on local schema.

 # References & Links